-- 3.34 The draft budget proposals will have been considered at an all-Member Briefing on 20 January 2023, by Performance and Finance Scrutiny Committee on 25 January 2023 and by all key stakeholders (partners, voluntary sector, business representatives) at the event on 27 January 2023.
-In addition, following publication of the papers for Performance and Finance Scrutiny Committee on 17 January 2023, an update was posted on the County Council's main media channels. - 3.35 Since these papers are published before these meetings have taken place, any feedback will be provided either as a verbal update or as a supplementary report to Cabinet on 31 January 2023.
-The feedback will be considered by Cabinet in putting together the final draft budget for 2023/24.
-The recommended budget will be presented to County Council on 17 February 2023.
+- 3.35 The budget proposals were considered at an all-member briefing on 20 January 2023, by the Performance and Finance Scrutiny Committee on 25 January 2023 and by all key stakeholders (partners, voluntary sector, business representatives) at the event on 27 January 2023.
+In addition, following publication of the papers for Performance and Finance Scrutiny Committee on 17 January 2023, an update was posted on the County Council's main media channels. - 3.36 The feedback was considered by Cabinet in putting together the final budget for 2023/24.
+A summary of comments considered by the Cabinet is set out at Annex 4.